-The principal purpose of the International Doctrine Council (IDC) is to serve the General and the global Salvation Army by being faithful custodians of Army doctrinal positions, whether those positions are to be found in the eleven Articles of Faith, in official Army publications, or in formal statements approved by the General.
+The principal purpose of the International Theological Council (ITC) (formerly known as the International Doctrine Council) is to serve the General and the global Salvation Army by being faithful custodians of Army doctrinal positions, whether those positions are to be found in the eleven Articles of Faith, in official Army publications, or in formal statements approved by the General.

-3) The IDC advises the General on matters pertaining to the theological education of Salvationists, and especially of officers on active service.
+3) The ITC advises the General on matters pertaining to the theological education of Salvationists, and especially of officers on active service.

-4) The IDC assists the General in responding to current doctrinal, theological and ecclesiological issues.
+4) The ITC assists the General in responding to current doctrinal, theological and ecclesiological issues.

-6) The IDC may, as approved by the General, enter into conversations with other churches or religious bodies, proceeding in a manner consistent with the doctrinal and other official positions of the Army, and in accordance with Army protocols.
-Such conversations may be structured or unstructured, formal or informal.
-The IDC will make recommendations to the General prior to the onset of such conversations with regard to rationale, expected outcomes, and any other key aspects.
+5) The ITC, as approved by the General, enters into conversations or interacts with other churches, ecumenical organisations and religious or similar bodies, proceeding in a manner consistent with the doctrinal and other official positions of the Army, and in accordance with Army protocols.
+Such exchanges may be structured or unstructured, formal or informal.
+The ITC makes recommendations to the General prior to the onset of such conversations with regard to rationale, expected outcomes, and any other key aspects.

-7) The IDC engages with other Army international boards and councils as appropriate in the furtherance of IDC purposes.
+6) The ITC engages with other Army international boards and councils as appropriate in the furtherance of ITC purposes.

-8) The IDC keeps abreast of theological trends, maintaining appropriate contacts with relevant institutions and academics both inside and beyond the Army.
+7) The ITC keeps abreast of theological trends, maintaining appropriate contacts with relevant institutions and academics both inside and beyond the Army.

 An introduction to doctrine

-Commissioner Robert Street explains why doctrine is important [PDF]
+Commissioner Robert Street (former chair of the International Doctrine Council) explains why doctrine is important [PDF]